tichzvidzayi/FlipCardMemoryGame/README.md

-# Flip Card Memory Game is a React.js, HTML, CSS, flex, Lottie Animations-based application
+# Flip Card Memory Game is a React.js, HTML, CSS, Lottie based application

 ## How to run the application